Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 The stranger chuckled, “Are you sick or something?
 How was your nap, sleeping beauty?”
 Felix looked around and noticed his brother and Leo across the room, tied to the table.
 That can’t be right, he must still be asleep.
 “This must be.. a dream..hmm..”

 Carter was yelling through the bindings on his mouth, in anger and desperation, at the man holding his brother, the same man who killed both of his parents.
 The man growled a bit, “Shut up, kid, there’s nothing you can do.
 Tranq' them already, would ya?”
 He kept struggling and trying to break free, but he felt Marx poke his neck with something sharp, and he began to fall asleep almost immediately.
 He did the same to Leo, who still showed no struggle.
 They both blacked out.
-As Carter's eyes grew heavy, he watched the two satyrs rush to his brother, as he started to seize.
+As Carter's eyes grew heavy, he watched the two nymphs rush to his brother, as he started to seize.

 He felt..warm.